ICRA 2026 Workshop · Vienna

 Head, Dept. of Robotics Engineering; Director, AIR Lab — Worcester Polytechnic Institute (USA)

-Senior Scientist — Honda Research Institute (Germany)
+Principal Scientist — Honda Research Institute Europe (Germany)

 Participate